LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 Two reasons:
 1. It asks about *a lot* of cutting edge features, more than the other surveys.
-As I mentioned above, we had a lot of difficult tradeoffs to make about what to include, and had to cut a ton of features that were otherwise a great fit.
+As I mentioned above, we had a lot of difficult tradeoffs to make, and had to cut a ton of features that were otherwise a great fit.
-We err'ed on the side of more cutting edge features, as those are the areas the survey results can help make the most difference in the ecosystem.
+We err'ed on the side of more cutting edge features, as those are the areas the survey can help make the most difference in the ecosystem.
 2. To save on space, and be able to ask about more features, we used a new compact format for some of the more stable features, which only asks about usage, not awareness.
 Here is an example from the first section of the survey (Forms):
 ![Form validation question screenshot](images/form-validation.png)